 In recognition of the constraints present in attempting to conduct procurements from the RERF without more express statutory authorization,64 Public Act 98-0672 created new subsection 1-56(i) of the IPA Act requiring the Illinois Power Agency to develop a plan for conducting a supplemental procurement of renewable energy credits from solar photovoltaics ("SRECs") using up to \$30 million from the RERF.65 The IPA's Supplemental Photovoltaic Procurement Plan was filed with the Commission on October 28, 2014 and approved on January 21, 2015.
-The IPA conducted its first procurement pursuant to its Supplemental Plan in May 2015 with a budget of \$5 million.66 Subsequent procurements are scheduled for November 2015 (\$10 million) and March 2016 (\$15 million), with a potential contingency procurement tentatively scheduled for spring 2017 should there be unspent funds.
+The IPA conducted its first procurement pursuant to its Supplemental Plan in May 2015 with a budget of \$5 million and its second procurement in November 2015 with a budget of \$10 million.66 A subsequent procurement is scheduled for March 2016 (\$15 million), with a potential contingency procurement tentatively scheduled for spring 2017 should there be unspent funds.